libraab/NetPractice/README.md

   So we're gonna give to A1 the ip address that comes right after (or before) B1 ip address.

-  If the address before doesn't work that means it is not assignable, try the ip address that comes after.
+  If the ip address that comes before doesn't work that means it is not assignable, try the ip address that comes after.

 Ps: an ip addr is not assignable cause it's already taken by either the network or the broadcast.